 We ask that you submit your IMAS questions, comments, or problems through the designated helpline.
 However, if you are having problems accessing or using the helpline, or any part of this web site, please contact us directly.

 "NRS" stands for the "National Reporting System" for Adult Basic Education.
-The following description about the NRS is paraphrased from the 2009 NRS Implementation Guidelines (which can be found on the Guidelines and Policies page).
+The following description about the NRS is paraphrased from the 2009 NRS Implementation Guidelines.

 The NRS is the accountability system for the federally funded, State-administered adult education program.
 It addresses the accountability requirements of the Adult Education and Family Literacy Act, Title II of the Workforce Investment Act (WIA P.L.
 105-220).

 All federally funded Adult Education programs, including Idaho, are required to adhere to the standards set forth by the NRS.

 The NRS has three main functions:

 1. Define the measures and outcomes used to assess program performance and student progress.

 2. Standardize the methodologies for collecting student and programmatic information.